Why Dentists Run Late: 17 time sucks that can destroy your schedule

 Some patients slow the appointment without meaning to.

-They ask many questions, tell long, often irrelevant stories, or need extra reassurance.
+They ask many questions, tell long, irrelevant stories, or need extra reassurance.
+I once had a patient who removed his shoes so he could show me a problem with his feet.
 Inefficient dentists let the patient set the tempo.
 Efficient dentists guide the appointment.

 If they kept disrupting I would cut down the amount of treatment and let them know why.